 While Mosaic is an amazing time-saving trick to switch between apps and windows, it’s true potential lies in letting you show off.
 When you share your screen for a presentation and navigate apps with Mosaic, it looks glorious.
 Divide your screen into a bunch of separate sections and jump between them like CIA agents in all the action movies.

-All the apps on this list are available (entirely coincidentally) in a single subscription in Setapp for only $9.99/month.
+All the apps on this list are available (entirely coincidentally) in a single subscription in Setapp.
 Use them wisely and remember that new jobs, while being a little scary, are always worth a shot.
 Good luck!